Outright Scotland

 Outright Scotland is an LGBT rights organisation based in Edinburgh, Scotland.
-Founded as the Scottish Minorities Group in 1969, it was the country's first LGBT rights organisation.
+Founded as the Scottish Minorities Group (SMG) in 1969, and later known as the Scottish Homosexual Rights Group (SHRG), it was the country's first LGBT rights organisation.
+The group ran as a self-help organisation working for the rights of homosexual men and women, and aimed to provide counselling, work for law reform, and provide meeting places for lesbians and gay men.

 History

-The Scottish Minorities Group (SMG) was a Scottish gay rights group officially founded in Glasgow on 9 May 1969.
-The group was a self-help organisation working for the rights of homosexual men and women, and had the aims of providing counselling, working for law reform and providing meeting places for lesbians and gay men.

 The group's first meeting in January 1969 was organised by Ian Dunn at his parents' home in Glasgow.
+Six people attended.
+The meeting was organised in response to England and Wales' partial decriminalisation of adult homosexual relationships, through the Sexual Offences Act 1967.
+The act didn't apply to Scotland, and it was hoped that through the group, members could work on law reform within Scotland.

-On 9 May 1969, the group was officially launched at an open meeting in the Protestant Chaplaincy Centre of Glasgow University that was attended by about 25 men and women.
+The group officially launched on the 9 May 1969, at an open meeting in the Protestant Chaplaincy Centre of Glasgow University.
+Around 25 men and women were in attendance.
 SMG meetings moved to the basement of the Catholic Chaplaincy in Edinburgh with the support of its chaplain Father Anthony Ross in August 1969.

 A monthly newsletter, SMG News, was started in January 1971.
 In the same year the group organised the Cobweb disco, which was Scotland's first gay disco.
-The DJ was Willie Peacock, it was held every Saturday, and it grew to draw visitors from all over Scotland and became "the" place to go after the Kenilworth on a Saturday night.
 The SMG Glasgow Women's Group was launched along with its magazine Gayzette.

 In 1972, SMG started the Edinburgh Gay Switchboard.
 SMG organised the International Gay Rights Congress held in the Student's Union of Edinburgh University from 18–22 December 1974.
 It concluded with a disco which ended with John and Yoko Lennon's "Happy Christmas War Is over", by this time there was a positive feeling that the fight for gay equality was almost over too.
 Around 400 people attended the event and it led to the setting up of the International Gay Association in 1978.
-At the end of 1974 premises at Broughton Street, Edinburgh were purchased and the SMG Information Centre opened there in the Spring of 1975.
-The "Cobweb" had lost its premises because of the move and in its place SMG moved to a monthly one-nighter fund raising disco on the third Tuesday of the month at Cinderella Rockerfella's in the city's St. Stephen Street.